 - Reading skills (syncopation and chart reading)

 - Rhythmic studies (rock, funk, Latin, jazz, odd meters)

 - Band playing skills including the possibility of a live performance

-Fortnightly lessons: Suitable for student’s who are serious about their drumming.
+Fortnightly in-person lessons: Suitable for student’s who are serious about their drumming.
 Lessons are tailored to student’s skill level and their desired outcome.

 Buddies program: This program is suitable for two students to learn together and will be based on a set syllabus.
 Lessons are weekly 30 minute lessons for the duration of the school term.
 Students will have the opportunity to perform at an end of semester concert.
 Suitable for students between ages 9 to 15 years.